What is extradition?

 At the Initial Hearing the district judge carries out several steps.
 The judge decides whether the person arrested is the person named on the warrant; fixes a date for the start of the extradition hearing within 21 days of the date of arrest; informs the person about the content of the EAW; explains to the person that he may consent to his surrender; and decides whether to grant bail or remand the person in custody pending the extradition hearing.

-At the Extradition Hearing the district judge must decide a number of issues including: is the offence an extraditable offence?
+At the Extradition Hearing proper the district judge must decide a number of issues including: is the offence an extraditable offence?
 Are there any bars to the extradition?
-Is the extradition compatible with the person's rights under the European Convention on Human Rights?
+Is the extradition compatible with the person's rights under the European Convention on Human Rights and is extradition proportionate to the seriousness of the conduct and the likely sentence?
 If there are no statutory grounds to refuse the request, an order is made for the person's surrender.

 The meaning of extradition offence is given in sections 64 to 66 of the Act.
 In simple terms, in cases where a person is wanted for prosecution the offence must usually be one that could lead to a prison sentence of at least 12 months in the requesting state.
 For certain offences that are listed in the framework decision and which could lead to a prison sentence of at least 3 years in the requesting state, there is no requirement that a parallel offence exists in UK law.
 Otherwise the conduct complained of in the EAW must also be an offence in the United Kingdom.
+This element of "dual criminality" is always required if any of the conduct occurred in the United Kingdom, whether or not the offence is included in the framework decision list.
 Where the person is wanted to serve a sentence, whether or not the offence is deemed an extradition offence depends on various factors including the length of sentence imposed in the other state.

 The Extradition Act gives either the wanted person or the requesting state a right of appeal against the decision of the district judge.
 Appeals are to the High Court and timeframes are set out in the Act.
 Notice of the appeal must be given within 7 days of the decision of the judge at Westminster Magistrates' Court.
 It is possible to appeal from the High Court to the Supreme Court provided that the former certifies that the appeal involves a point of law of general public importance, and either court gives leave for the appeal to be made.